milanilic332/Learning-Python/README.md

 * Keras (Some neural networks I'm working on)
   * IMDb faces (Classification of actors and actresses from IMDb based on gender (~88% accuracy))
   * neural_style_transfer (Algorithm for making content image in a style of style image)
+  * Rnn (Recurrent neural network for making new C code from linux kernel code)